 We introduce you to lenders familiar with the veterinary profession.
 Besides qualifying your credit, the loan application process lets you get additional services from the lender.
 A lender can provide an independent opinion of the practice’s price, calculate cash flow, determine if the practice price is workable for you, and conclude whether you’ll be able to satisfy the debt and expenses while still taking home a satisfactory, comfortable paycheck.
 When using a lender recommended by Simmons, you may even be able to apply for the loan with no upfront costs.

 Simmons will coordinate a personal tour and meeting with the current owner.
-We prefer to have the owner show you the practice, as they are in the best position to answer your detailed questions, tell you about their clientele and community, and outline the current practice philosophy.
+We prefer to have the owner show you the practice, as they are in the best position to answer your detailed questions, tell you about their clientele and community, and outline the current vet practice sales philosophy.

 We will send you tax returns and financial records from the practice and help you understand every aspect of how your personal net cash flow is determined.
 We also welcome any input from your accountant.

 Simmons can provide sample contracts and forms for your attorney to review and customize.
 We can also recommend attorneys with experience in veterinary practice acquisitions.

 Once you and the seller agree on the practice price and terms, you’ll sign a legally binding contract.